 Being able to make 40 million to 60 million soccer ball units per year gives the country an edge as they know and have seen pretty much all the factors that go into making a good quality ball.

 Ultimately, they’re the benchmark.

 Hopefully this post has given you lots of insight on soccer ball manufacturing, especially with regard to the countries that play a massive role in making these objects.

-You can now go ahead and buy a soccer ball with confidence, knowing that whether it comes from Pakistan, China, India or even Vietnam, you’re likely to get a product that you’ll enjoy for many months and possibly years to come.
+You can now go ahead and buy the finest soccer ball with confidence, knowing that whether it comes from Pakistan, China, India or even Vietnam, you’re likely to get a product that you’ll enjoy for many months and possibly years to come.

 Alternatively, you can check out my article on what materials are used to make a soccer ball.